 - When properly submitted each order receives an order number and each sample recieves a requisition number.
 Label tubes with the last three digits of the requisition number on the top of the tube.

 - Place samples in a plastic bag with the principle investigator's name written on the outside of the bag and order number.
-(Plastic bags are available at the DNA Core drop-off location (room 215, Life Science Center).
+(Plastic bags are available outside of room 215, Life Science Center.

 - Place samples in refrigerator at DNA Core drop-off location (in hallway across from room 211, Life Science Center).